A Closer Look

 In 2014, a generous donor provided the funds to enable Adopt-A-Family to purchase four parcels of land that became available adjacent to the agency’s Family Resource Center in Lake Worth.
 Recognizing this as a pivotal opportunity, we embarked on a mission-focused assessment to identify the most urgent needs in the community.
 It was abundantly clear that the shortage of affordable housing in Palm Beach County was the primary barrier to stability for low-income households.

 As we studied the impact of unstable housing, its detrimental effect on students’ educational outcomes was especially alarming.
-Students without a stable home are typically plagued by chronic absenteeism, which results in lower test scores, repeating grades, and high rates of drop out.
+Students without a stable home are typically plagued by chronic absenteeism, which results in lower test scores, repeating grades, and high drop out rates.

 Adopt-A-Family turned to a highly successful partnership between a housing agency and McCarver Elementary School in Tacoma, Washington to develop best practices for our programmatic framework.
 It is a groundbreaking collaboration between a housing authority and an elementary school designed to improve educational outcomes through the provision of stable housing.
-McCarver has provided a foundation for our partnership with our sister school, Highland Elementary, located three blocks north of Third Avenue Homes.
+McCarver has provided a foundation for our partnership with our sister school, Highland Elementary, located three blocks north of Julian Place (Third Avenue Homes).
 The school has one of the highest populations of homeless students in the county.

 “I like living at Adopt-A- Family because I can play outside with my ball.
 I like living close to my school.
 I get there early every day.”